gauravdasgupta/node-red-fullstack-dev-logs/docs/cloud-vision-api/cloud-vision-api-example.md

 - To understand what this flow does, watch the video - https://youtu.be/eaUBSNRKv1A

-## Visual representaion of the flow
+## Visual representation of the flow

 ![Google Cloud Vision api example](vision-api-flow.png)